 Drive I-70 west from Denver to exit 240 and up the Mt.
 Evans CO Highway 103.
 Go to Echo Lake (~10,000').
 Follow the summit road to ~12,500 to Summit Lake.
 Park.
 Look up.
 These aprons are arbitrarily called (from left to right) first, second, third.
 If you can't see the aprons, you may want to do something else.
 Take a leisurely (Addendum: some argue with this adjective) alpine walk 25-35 minutes (Addendum: timed with a watch; later - some take up to 60 minutes) to the base of your desired apron.
 Hop aboard.
 Some early season ascents will require a bit of snow crossing.
 During moist years, snow may persist.
 Ambulatory descents include right of the 3rd Apron or left of the 1st Apron down the hiking trail.
 Automobile descents require a traverse to the observatory area (L) and a protuberant thumb or a bit tourist schmoozing between Memorial Day and Labor Day.

 This route is on the 1st Apron (left one) from Summit Lake Cirque.
 This route sketchily described in Peter Hubbel's Front Range Crags.
-An interesting adventure.
-Bigger than you might guess and steeper than it looks.
-30min approach.
+It is an interesting adventure, is bigger than you might guess, and climbs steeper than it looks.
+It requires a 30 minute approach.
 Due to fair bit of snow, the start can vary.
 P1.
 We traversed in from the left towards the obvious, big, left-facing dihedral.
 This 1st pitch (?300 feet) involved a bit of simul-climbing on low-angled slab with spots of 5.7 R t...[more]
 Browse More Classics in CO